African Things To Do

 How many days do I need in South Sudan?

-For a simple trip idea, 2–4 days focused on Juba can work.
-For a nature extension (like Nimule), 5–7 days is a better pace.
+For a simple trip, 2–4 days focused on Juba can work.
+For a nature extension like Nimule, 5–7 days is a better pace.
 Remote expeditions usually need 8+ days.

 Is South Sudan easy to travel independently?